sayedmujeeb12-coder/Lab7/README.md

 `density`: If True, the histogram displays the probability density instead of raw counts.
 This scales the histogram so that the area under the histogram sums to 1.
 `grid`: Adds grid lines to the plot for better readability.

-- In your lab10h.py file, import pandas and matplotlib modules.
+- In your lab7h.py file, import pandas and matplotlib modules.
 - Using pandas and matplotlib draw a histogram of the data from movies database file given in activity 6 above.
 - Perform the following operations:
   - Copy Year column in a new series.
   - Sort years data in ascending order.
   - Process this sorted years data to find unique year and number of times a year occurs (this is essentially number of movies for that year in this file).
   - Draw a histogram with X-axis as the years and bar height equal to corresponding count.
 If number of unique years is very large only display histogram for first 10 years.
-- Run your script using the command python ./lab10h.py.
+- Run your script using the command python ./lab7h.py.

-## Lab 10 Sign-Off
+## lab7 Sign-Off
 - Submit the screenshots of each individual script in the form of a pdf, the screenshot must show your scripts and command line interface and output.
 - The screenshot must also show your username on github codespaces.
 - Submit pdf of the screenshots of the following scripts on blackboard.
 If the screenshots do not correctly show the information mentioned above, you will get zero marks for the lab.
-    - lab10a.py
+    - lab7a.py
-    - lab10b.py
+    - lab7b.py
-    - lab10c.py
+    - lab7c.py
-    - lab10d.py
+    - lab7d.py
-    - lab10e.py
+    - lab7e.py
-    - lab10f.py
+    - lab7f.py
-    - lab10g.py
+    - lab7g.py
-    - lab10h.py
+    - lab7h.py